vered1986/LexNET/README.md

 ### Notes:
 * To reproduce the results reported in the paper, please use [V1](https://github.com/vered1986/LexNET/tree/master).
-* The pre-processed corpus files are currently only available for V1.
-The V2 files are 53GB zipped.
-Contact me if you want them.
+* The pre-processed [corpus files](https://drive.google.com/file/d/0B0kBcFEBhcbha2N0Vm1FYW01Umc/view?usp=sharing) are available for V2 now as well!
 ***